-As part of the ERC “MetaChange” Project, we are embarking on a resurvey campaign for one particular kind of metacommunity—zooplankton in small freshwater ponds and wetlands— that were surveyed 10+ years previously.
+As part of the ERC “MetaChange” Project, we are embarking on a resurvey campaign for one particular kind of metacommunity—zooplankton in small freshwater ponds and wetlands— resampling ponds that were surveyed 10+ years previously.

 By resurveying pond clusters embedded in landscapes with different local and landscape-level contexts, we will look at how landscape and local changes interact to alter patterns of biodiversity across scales.
 We place emphasis on capturing different forms of change, such as changes in landscape features and local environments.

-In 2025, we begin our resurvey field campaign in Belgium, where we resample the ponds that were sampled by our colleagues at KU Leuven.
+In the summer of 2025, we began our resurvey field campaign in Belgium, where we resampled ponds that were sampled by our colleagues at KU Leuven.

 Image of a vial containing pond water with zooplankton